Originally Published on November 27, 2017 -- Updated on January 7, 2020

 Our review of these applications leads to improvements that are implemented back into our static analysis engine.

-On the other hand, our false-positive rate is a low 5 percent – with zero rule tweaking.
-This 5 percent false positive rate across real-world applications is verified and based on feedback from our customers on vulnerabilities they have reviewed.
+On the other hand, our false-positive rate is a low 1.1 percent – with zero rule customizing.
+This 1.1 percent false positive rate across real-world applications is verified and based on feedback from our customers on vulnerabilities they have reviewed.
 By comparison, our competitors claim a 32 percent false positive rate.

 The Veracode solution has scanned hundreds of thousands of enterprise, mobile and cloud-based apps, and we’ve helped our customers fix more than 48 million flaws.
 Bottom line?
 Better analytics, faster improvements, increased accuracy and the ability to create more software, more securely than ever before.

 Find out more about the Veracode Application Security solution.